DeepLearnI/orbit-trial-model/INSTRUCTIONS.md

 * A simulated production environment
 * Free cloud compute

+To complete this trial, you will need 3 things that you should have received from us:
+* Your user_key
+* Link to the online code editor
+* Link to the Foundations Orbit GUI

 ## Step 1 of 9: Introduction to the problem

 Let’s imagine you work at a meal-kit subscription company, called **Hello, Food**.
 The business model is to prepare & deliver the ingredients for meals every week to subscribed customers for them to cook themselves.